statwood/statwood-website/content/publication/spps2022/index.md

 # Publication name and optional abbreviated publication name.
 publication: "*Social Psychological and Personality Science"
-publication_short: ""

-abstract: Prior work finds a consistent association between race and gender: People associate Asian with female and Black with male.
-We used mouse-tracking to examine whether different U.S. racial/ethnic groups hold this same association (Study 1) and compared Asian-American participants to ethnically Chinese participants in China (Study 2).
-In Study 1, White and Hispanic participants showed the expected “race is gendered” effect, and the strength of the effect did not differ between men and women.
-However, participants with a counter-stereotypical racial-gender identity (Black women and Asian men) showed weaker race–gender associations.
-The same pattern emerged for East Asian participants in Study 2, both among people living in the United States and China.
-These data provide the first evidence of moderation in Asian-female, Black-male associations and further reveal the importance of considering intersectional identities in social cognition and social perception.

 # Summary.
 An optional shortened abstract.
 summary: This research explores whether race–gender associations in mouse-tracking differed across racial/ethnic groups and between cultures.